The Lawless Frontier: Plot

 Aged prospector Dusty and his vivacious granddaughter Ruby have a ranch.
 A treacherous gang of crooks led by the notorious Pandro Santi have designs on the girl.
 When Santi shows up with a horse as a gift for Ruby, as a prelude to an abduction, he finds the ranch deserted.
 There is a secret passage from the house, and the girl used it to overhear the gang’s plans.
 Her father trusses her up like cargo, and straps her on the back of a horse and gets away from the gang.
 On their way into town, they cross a river and the girl almost drowns, saved by stranger John Tobin.
 Together they elude the outlaws and make it to town.
-The sherif is suspicious that Tobin is part of Santi’s gang, or a freelance bandit out on his own.
+The sheriff is suspicious that Tobin is part of Santi’s gang, or a freelance bandit out on his own.
 Tobin sneaks off to go after the bandits.
 He captures Santi after separating him from the gang end presents him to the sheriff.

 After some implausible events, Santi escapes, and Tobin once more is suspected of being a bandit.
 Escaping an arrest and confinement, he follows Santi into the desert, and catches up in time to see the outlaw reach a grisly end.
 The rest of the gang are rounded up and Tobin ends the story as the new sheriff, married to the girl.